-Certain income received or accrued by you as a U.S. shareholder in a controlled foreign corporation (CFC) is treated as income in a separate limitation category.
+Certain income received or accrued by you as a U.S. shareholder in a controlled foreign corporation (CFC) is treated as income in one of the separate limitation categories listed under Categories of Income starting on page 3.
 Generally, Subpart F inclusions, dividends, interest, rents, and royalties from a CFC are treated as separate limitation income to the extent they are attributable to separate limitation income of the CFC.
 See Regulations section 1.904-5 for more information.